tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- **Reward:** Level up, Social quarters for the rangers (manage an establishment - see strongholds and followers)
 - **Escape**
 	- You and your team had discussed a a path through the tunnel system bellow fort raynault
-		- You have p
-	- Slip into the rentas hold **stealth encounter**
-	- Description tone and atmosphere
-		- temperature drops, thick air condenses on  carved walls and drips in to tamped down earth
+		- You have positioned yourself close to an entrance in the bars storeroom, a poorly kept secret
 		- Few of you are familiar with this place so you are diligently following a map
 			- this map shows
 				- an entrance from rentas hold